GWC523/Enterprise-Resource-Planning-System-Template/README.md

 ## How to Use ⚒️

-From your command line, first clone Portfolio-v1:
+From your command line, first clone Enterprise-Resource-Planning-System-Template:

 ```bash
 # Clone the repository